ndiego/icon-block/readme.txt

 **Changed**

+* Updated inserter modal components to use `isFullScreen` to better resemble core modals.
-* Updated the inserter modals to be fullscreen.
+* Updated styling on inserter modals for improved mobile responsiveness.
 * The Align None, Color, Reset, and Styles icons are now imported directly from @wordpress/icons.
 * Removed custom search component in favor of core component from @wordpress/components.

+**Fixed**

+* Fix bug where hyphens and colons would be incorrectly stripped from attribute names.
+Thanks @stokesman for the PR. ([#5](https://github.com/ndiego/icon-block/pull/5))

 = 1.0.0 - 2021-10-06 =